Charles Nelson

 Carl Diedrich Wilhelm “Charles” Nelson (1835-1891) was born in Hagenow, Germany on July 4, 1835 to his father John Philip Nelson (1801-1850) and mother Catherine Maria Friederike Roehl (1800-1868).
 His father John, the patriarch of the family owned a candle and soap factory to support his wife and six children.
 In October of 1850, his father sold the factory and decided to move his family to the United States of America.
 In preparation for the long journey overseas, John Nelson had clothing specifically tailored to hold his earnings of which he had melted down into gold for both safety and security.
 On Saturday October 26, 1850 the Nelson family would set sail on the Helena Sloman from Hamburg, Germany to New York.

 After nearly three weeks into the expedition, the Helena Sloman (named after the ships builder Robert Sloman’s daughter) took on extreme weather and large waves.
 The vessel sustained damage to both its rudder and propeller – leaving little opportunity to continue navigating its course.
 After being stranded and battling darkness, storms, snow, and sleet for nine days in the icy cold Atlantic – distress signals were answered by an American vessel called the Devonshire.
 Quickly a rescue mission was in place and passengers were sent via lifeboat from the sinking vessel amidst heavy waves and wind.
-John Nelson would watch as his son Charles and family made their way via lifeboat to safety
+John Nelson watched as his son Charles and family made their way via lifeboat to safety.

 In 1852, the family relocated to Cincinnati, Ohio to escape the fast-paced and dangerous metropolis of New York City.
-Cincinnati was booming as the sixth largest city in the United States – as well as magnet for fellow German immigrants.
+Cincinnati was booming as the sixth largest city in the United States – as well as a magnet for fellow German immigrants.
 Charles would initially continue in the soap and candle trade; however, the thriving livestock industry would convince him to begin working at a local butcher shop.
-It is here where Charles learned about the grains fed to livestock and how the preservation of them came distillation by many farmers.
+It is here where Charles learned of grains fed to livestock and how the preservation of them became distillation by many farmers.
 Charles was a quick under study and eventually found a partner to open his own grocery store called Blersch & Nelson.

 Five years later in 1857, Charles would move to Nashville, Tennessee to open another grocery store called Nelson & Pfeiffer.
 The store focused on three primary products for patrons: coffee, meat, and whiskey.